itsfergydanny/MineableSpawners/README.md

    * "mineablespawners.types" => List available entity types.
    * "mineablespawners.bypass" => Bypass spawner placing/mining requirements.

+### Dependencies:

+   * Optional: Vault [https://dev.bukkit.org/projects/vault] and a compatible economy plugin like Essentials for the economy features.

 Everything is configurable and explained in the configuration file!